Fire and rescue services

 More information:

-If you decide to travel to Venezuela despite our advice, you won't need a visa for tourist visits of less than 90 days.
+If despite our advice, you travel to Venezuela, in most cases you won't need a visa for tourist visits of less than 90 days.
 However, you'll need:

 Ensure your visa status is up to date by contacting the Venezuelan migration department (Spanish).